 Unit prices are calculated each week (or more frequently if the Trustee decides).
 Each investment option will have a different unit price that reflects the current net market value of the invested assets.
 Unit prices will rise and fall as asset values change with market conditions.
 There will be times when the market value of assets decline causing unit prices to go down.
 However, over time, it is expected that unit prices will increase as assets gain in value and investment earnings are reinvested.

 Contact us

-ANZ Staff Super
+ANZ Staff Super GPO Box 2139 Melbourne VIC 3001

-GPO Box 4303 Melbourne VIC 3001 or email anzstaffsuper@superfacts.com
+Email enquiry@anzstaffsuper.com